Privacy Notice

 What happens if you no longer wish to participate in the programme?

-If at this point you do not want us to contact you again, we will respect your wishes and ensure that no further contact is made unless you tell us you have changed your mind.
-Your information will be retained on our secure system in case you choose to participate again in the future.
-You may also request that we remove any details which can identify you from our records and we shall do so.
+If at this point you do not want to be contacted again, we will ensure that no further contact is made, unless you inform us that you have changed your mind.
+Your information will be retained securely in case you choose to participate again in the future.
+However, you may request that we remove any details which can identify you from our records and we shall do so to the extent possible in line with our statutory or contractual duties.
+You may request we do this by contacting us directly or raising this with your local team.

 You have the right to refuse information or object to the usage of your information

-You have the right to refuse to provide information which is requested of you.
-In some cases, your refusal may mean you can no longer be a SC/FB participant, but we will explain this to you before you decide.
+You have the right to refuse to provide information requested of you.
+In some cases, this may mean you cannot participate in Skills Connect and Future Bright, but we will explain this to you before you make a decision.

 You also have the right to object to our use of your information.
 This means you can request that we stop using any information that you have already given which can be used to identify you, and request that we delete this from our database.